South West Regional Coastal Monitoring Programme: Research and collaboration

 After the 2013/2014 winter storms Natural Environment Research Council (NERC) awarded a £50,000 emergency project grant to coastal researchers at the University of Plymouth in conjunction with PCO and the Met Office.
-The project ran from 1 March 2014 for 1 year and assess the coastal response to the extreme winter storms.
+The project ran from 1 March 2014 for 1 year and assessed the coastal response to the extreme winter storms.
 Collaboration between South West Coastal Monitoring and the University of Plymouth Coastal Process Research Group (CPRG) is ongoing.

 Data collected and provided by the South West Coastal Monitoring is used by local authority coastal engineers and planners to inform decisions on coastal policy, defence and maintenance.